 I have been involved for some years nationally around the role of the Primary Mental Health Workers (PMHW) in CAMHS and now the new Children and Young People’s Wellbeing Practitioners (CYPWPs) roles.
 Working with CAMHS providers across Lancashire we have created a Pan-Lancashire service specification for PMHW’s, together we determined how the wider workforce and services would be supported.
 Predominantly PMHWs have been providing schools support but another service is providing support into primary care.
 Both approaches have been developing the Getting Advice, Signposting and prevention and promotion agenda.
 The specification includes the development of other roles including the CYPWPs.

-Q: How is THRIVE implementation structured in Lancashire?
+How is implementation of the THRIVE Framework structured in Lancashire?

-Q: Where are you at locally with THRIVE implementation?
+Where are you at locally with your implementation of the THRIVE Framework?

 We have been working on our Getting Risk Support offer and have seen an increase with our crisis support provision.
 We have a service called CASHER, Children and Adolescent Support and Help Enhanced Response, which provides out of hours support.
 This service offers young people coming in through crisis to our hospital and we are extending this offer into the community through setting up some drop-in facilities.
 So, a focus for us is out of hour’s crisis response and working across Lancashire and South Cumbria as well as our local providers.